-For those travelling through the North Island, many major tourist attractions and landmarks offer an opportunity to learn the local legends and gain some insight into why these places are sacred.
+For those travelling through the country, many major tourist attractions and landmarks offer an opportunity to learn the local legends and gain some insight into why these places are sacred.

-Ringed with green hills, Wellington Harbour forms of the capital’s city centre.
-Yet, many years ago, before there was a harbour in Wellington, there was a lake.
+Ringed with green hills, Wellington Harbour is at the heart of the capital’s city centre.
+Yet, many years ago, before there was a harbour in Wellington, the stories say that the ring of hills was complete, encircling a lake.

-Two taniwha (sea monsters) lived in the lake, until one of them heard waters in the south (the Cook Strait) and decided to reach them, breaking through the rocks into strait.
+Two taniwha or sea monsters lived in the lake, until one of them heard the waters in the south (the Cook Strait).
+It decided to try to reach the distant waters, breaking through the rocks into the strait.
 The second taniwha, Whataitai, tried to follow him, but the water was flowing out of the lake, and he was stranded on the shore.